Regional Control Strategies for a Spatiotemporal SQEIAR Epidemic Model: Application to COVID-19: Introduction

 \section{Introduction}

-The novel human coronavirus disease 2019 (COVID-19) was first reported in Wuhan, China, in 2019.
+The novel human corona-virus disease 2019 (COVID-19) was first reported in Wuhan, China, in 2019.
 By September 2021, almost two years after COVID-19 was first identified, there had been more than 200 million confirmed cases and over 4.6 million lives lost to the disease.
 Moreover, COVID-19 is one of the world's biggest problems due to its economic, social, and political repercussions and crises, see for instance \cite{16,17,18,19,20,21} and the references therein.
-However, when a disease first appears, and in the absence of effective medications or vaccines, quarantine and isolation strategies with some treatment for the infected population are the only ways to control its spread.
-Quarantine, a restriction placed on the movement of population, animals, and goods to prevent the spread of diseases, is a natural strategy that has been used for thousands of years.
-It was used to control the spread of the Black Death in 1793, the Great Influenza in 1918, the Ebola epidemic in 2014, and recently COVID-19 in 2020, as referenced in \cite{22,23,24,25,26,27}.
+However, when a disease first appears, and in the absence of effective medications or vaccines, quarantine and isolation strategies with some treatment for the infected individuals are the only ways to control its spread.
+Quarantine, a restriction placed on the movement of populations, animals, and goods to prevent the spread of diseases, is a natural strategy that has been used for thousands of years.
+It was used to control the spread of the Black Death in 1793, the Great Influenza in 1918, the Ebola epidemic in 2014, and recently COVID-19 in 2020, (see for instance, \cite{22,23,24,25,26,27}).